huggingface/blog/boost-wav2vec2-with-n-gram.md

 Next, let's use the data to build a language model.

+## **3. Build an *n-gram* with KenLM**

+While large language models (LMs) based on the [Transformer architecture](https://jalammar.github.io/illustrated-transformer/) have become the standard in NLP, it is still very common to use an ***n-gram*** LM to boost speech recognition systems - as shown in Section 1.

+Looking again at Table 9 of Appendix C of the [official Wav2Vec2 paper](https://arxiv.org/abs/2006.11477), it can be noticed that using a *Transformer*-based LM for decoding clearly yields better results than using an *n-gram* model, but the difference between *n-gram* and *Transformer*-based LM is much less significant than the difference between *n-gram* and no LM.

+*E.g.*, for the large Wav2Vec2 checkpoint that was fine-tuned on 10min only, an *n-gram* reduces the word error rate (WER) compared to no LM by *ca.* 80% while a *Transformer*-based LM *only* reduces the WER by another 23% compared to the *n-gram*.
+This relative WER reduction becomes less, the more data the acoustic model has been trained on. *E.g.*, for the large checkpoint a *Transformer*-based LM reduces the WER by merely 8% compared to an *n-gram* LM whereas the *n-gram* still yields a 21% WER reduction compared to no language model.

+The reason why an *n-gram* is preferred over a *Transformer*-based LM is that *n-grams* come at a significantly smaller computational cost.
+For an *n-gram*, retrieving the probability of a word given previous words is almost only as computationally expensive as querying a look-up table or tree-like data storage - *i.e.* it's very fast compared to modern *Transformer*-based language models that would require a full forward pass to retrieve the next word probabilities.

+For more information on how *n-grams* function and why they are (still) so useful for speech recognition, the reader is advised to take a look at [this excellent summary](https://web.stanford.edu/~jurafsky/slp3/3.pdf) from Stanford.

 Great, let's see step-by-step how to build an *n-gram*.
 We will use the popular [KenLM library](https://github.com/kpu/kenlm) to do so.
 Let's